 Let’s look at an example where a high foot would result in an indirect free-kick.
 In one outcome, it’s dangerous to play, and in another, it’s impeding an opponent.

 - Firstly, a player hits a high ball towards the opposing 18-yard box.
 A defender jumps up to head the ball away, while an attacker jumps up to control the ball with his foot.

 The defender heads the ball away without getting hurt, but the referee blows the whistle.

 It’s an indirect free-kick because the defender could’ve been hurt by the high foot.
 It’s ‘dangerous play’ from the attacker.

 - Secondly, the same play happens, but the defender sees the high foot coming this time.
 He stops going for the ball in case he gets hurt.

-The attacker controls the ball and shoots at goal, but the referee blows the whistle.
+The attacker controls the ball and shoots at the goal, but the referee blows the whistle.

 It’s an indirect free kick because the high foot stopped the defender from getting the ball.
-Even though there’s no contact, the high foot impeded the progress of the defender.
+Even though there’s no contact, the high foot impeded the defender’s progress.

 What fouls are indirect kicks in soccer?